shieldproject/shield/README.md

   On success, write the JSON representation of a map containing a summary of the stored object, including the following keys:

-  - *key* - An opaque identifier that means something to the plugin for purposes of restore.
+  1. `key` - An opaque identifier that means something to the plugin for purposes of restore.
      This will be logged in the database by shield.

+  Other keys are allowed, but ignored, and all keys are reserved for future expansion.
+Keys starting with an underscore ('\_') will never be used by shield, and is free for your own use.

-- *retrieve* Stream a backup blob of arbitrary binary data to standard output, based on the endpoint configuration given as the `-c` argument, and a key, as given by the `-k` argument.
+- **retrieve** Stream a backup blob of arbitrary binary data to standard output, based on the endpoint configuration given as the `-c` argument, and a key, as given by the `-k` argument.
-  (This will be the key that was returned from the *store* operation)
+  (This will be the key that was returned from the **store** operation)

   Error messages and diagnostics should be printed to standard error.